luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 == Populism by German Parties on YouTube

-@fig:populism_dimensions shows the relative proportion of sentences marked by PopBERT as either anti-elitist or people-centred in each video.
+@fig:populism_dimensions shows the relative proportion of sentences classified by PopBERT as anti-elitist and people-centrist by video.

-// Hier wird unnmittelbar deutlich, dass die Kanäle der AfD

-// m
+It becomes immediately apparent that both channels of the AfD exhibit a much higher proportion of anti-elitist statements than the channels of any other party.
+The second highest amount of anti-elitist statements, though exhibiting substantially lower numbers, is expressed by the Left; the other populist party in the Bundestag.
+People-Centrism, on the other hand, draws a different picture.
+The Greens, the Left and the SPD all show similar high amounts of this populist dimension, though, in contrast to the anti-elitism dimension, no party surpasses a relative proportion of 5%.

 #figure(
   image("figures/figure_2.svg", width: 100%),